Selected upcoming events:

 The natural elements are our meditation.’

-Aro is now represented in Britain, America, and Europe by several Lamas and their senior ordained students.
+The Aro gTér Tradition is now represented in Britain, America, and Europe by several Lamas and their senior ordained students.
 These teachers are Westerners, born and raised in our cultures.
 Accordingly, they may be better able to understand the practical concerns of Westerners than Buddhist teachers raised in the East.
 Nevertheless, they rigorously avoid incorporating elements of psychotherapy, ‘political correctness’, or New Age formulæ into Vajrayana Buddhism.

 For the general public, we offer talks, a course of classes, weekend retreats, weekly meditation groups, and a host of learning materials including a free on-line meditation course, books, newsletters, and several web sites.
 See our calendar to find events near you.